 The Company has recognized operating lease liabilities that relate primarily to the lease of land and buildings.
-These leases contain renewal options that we have not included as part of our assessment of the lease term as it is not reasonably certain that we will exercise these options.
+These leases contain renewal options that we have not included as part of the Company's assessment of the lease term as it is not reasonably certain that we will exercise these options.
 These lease liabilities are recorded at present value based on a discount rate of 5.50%, which was based on the Company's incremental borrowing rate at the time of assessment.
-At June 30, 2019, the weighted average lease term was approximately 5.51 years.
+At September 30, 2019, the weighted average lease term was approximately 5.08 years.